AlexBNZ/gravity_falls/README.md

 * **Dipper Scene Ladder**

-*Into the BunkerXXXX
+* Fight Fighters
-*Dipper vs. Manliness
+* Dipper vs. Manliness
-*Little Dipper
+* Little Dipper

 * **Mabel Scene Ladder**

-The Last Mabelcorn
+* The Last Mabelcorn
-Boyz Crazy
+* Boyz Crazy
-Boss Mabel
+* Boss Mabel

 * **Soos Scene Ladder**

-Legend of the Gobblewonker
+* Legend of the Gobblewonker
-Carpet Diem
+* Carpet Diem
-Summerween
+* Summerween

 * **Wendy Scene Ladder**

-Tourist Trapped
+* Tourist Trapped
-The Deep End
+* The Deep End
-Little Gift Shop of Horrors
+* Little Gift Shop of Horrors

 ### Zodiac Missions

-In a manner similar to the much-loved *The Addam's Family* pinball machine of yesteryear, the base challenge of the game is to work your way through all 10 different missions presented on the playfield zodiac (mission names are taken from episode titles).
+In a manner similar to the much-loved *The Addam's Family* pinball machine of yesteryear, the base challenge of the game is to work your way through all 10 different missions presented on the playfield zodiac.
 To activate a mission, the player must first spell "STAN" using those targets, which activates a 20 second window during which access to the lit Mystery Shack is granted.
 Shoot the Mystery Shack to light the Zodiac saucer.
 Once the lit Zodiac saucer is hit, the mode begins.
 The *Question Mark* mode is always lit first.
 (CURRENTLY WORKING!)

 * **Question Mark (Soos and the Real Girl)**